Faitero/TE_MSc/Documentation.md

 ###
 ### 1. Main Pipeline

 This pipeline will produce all the analysis and the plots from this thesis.
-Each script contain detailed information on usage and action are comented line by line.
+Each script contain detailed information on usage and actions are comented line by line.
+@@ NOTE -- harsh coding or vital script are noted with **

-All the programes here described are piped by `run.sh` script  [run.sh](run.sh) It start with some data reordering, filtration and  3´ss testing.
+All the programes here described are piped by `bash run.sh` script  [ ** run.sh](run.sh) It start with some data reordering, filtration and  3´ss testing.
 Select only Alus that are on antisense, sort and get uniques.
 Those unique were intersected with Alu TE from repeat masker.
 Then we measure the distance from the 3´ss to the Alu TE end.

-Same procccess were taken for random Alus.
+Same proccess were taken for random Alus.

 Posteriously it calls all bellow scripts until plots.

 #### Usage:
 `bash run.sh`